-The Yamacraw 50k is a point-to-point trail race that begins at the Lick Creek Trail in Daniel Boone National Forest and ends at the Blue Heron Mining Community in Big South Fork National River & Recreation Area.
+The Yamacraw 50K is a point-to-point trail race that begins at the Lick Creek Trail in Daniel Boone National Forest and ends at the Blue Heron Mining Community in Big South Fork National River & Recreation Area.
 The actual distance is closer to a 53K coming in close to 33.1 miles.
 The course traverses some of the most beautiful trails in the southeast including the Sheltowee Trace Trail, Kentucky’s longest trail.
-Runners will be treated to miles of magnificent singletrack trails and scenic landmarks that include stunning rock overhangs, natural arches, and wonderful waterfalls.
+Runners will be treated to miles of magnificent single track trails and scenic landmarks that include stunning rock overhangs, natural arches, and wonderful waterfalls including Kentucky’s highest waterfall, Yahoo Falls.
 Runners will enjoy multiple water crossings as they run alongside the Big South Fork Cumberland River and adjoining creeks.
 The race ends with an iconic crossing over the river on a 100 foot high pedestrian bridge that leads runners straight to the finish.
 The course offers some challenging climbs towards the second half of the race but is fast and highly runnable which can be a challenge in itself.
-At a modest 3,809 ft feet of elevation gain, the Yamacraw 50k is challenging but still a great race for those looking to complete their first ultra or those gearing up for their new race calendar.
+At a modest 4,296 ft feet of elevation gain, the Yamacraw 50K is challenging but still a great race for those looking to complete their first ultra or those gearing up for their new race calendar.

-**There is a 11 hour cutoff time for the Yamacraw 50k
+There is a 11 hour cutoff for the 50K race.

 Race Day Check-in and Shuttle